Consider using AbortController in JavaScript and React

 Introduction

-is a JavaScript API introduced in 2017 as part of the Fetch API.
-It provides a simple and effective way to manage and cancel asynchronous operations, like fetch
+AbortController is a JavaScript API introduced in 2017 as part of the Fetch API.
+It provides a simple and effective way to manage and cancel asynchronous operations, like fetch requests and event listeners, particularly when working with React components that require cleanup upon unmounting.

-In this article, we'll explore how to use AbortController
+In this article, we'll explore how to use AbortController for:

 -